ringcentral/ringcentral-js-widgets/packages/core/README.md

 - onInit()

-`onInit` life cycle for current initialization before all deps modules are all ready.
+`onInit` life cycle for current initialization after all deps modules are all ready.

 - onInitOnce()

-`onInitOnce` once life cycle for current initialization before all deps modules are all ready.
+`onInitOnce` once life cycle for current initialization after all deps modules are all ready.

 - onInitSuccess()